radjivC/Interaction-node-riak/README.md

 In the lib folder you have separate example to show: how to use the each functions for Redis.

-You have a Rest Api example in the folder RestAPiExample, this is a global example how to use redis in a real case.
+You have a Rest Api example in the folder RestAPiExample, this is a global example how to use riak in a real case.
 And of course the same Api with coffee Script syntax.

 What is riak?